arancauchi/dark-past/scripts/greely.md

-Stranded in the Arctic, They Turned on Each Other
+Stranded in the Arctic, They Ate Each Other | The Greely Expedition
-They Ate Him and Lied About It
-The Knife Marks Told a Different Story

-  - Image: Greely's face (historical photo), looking stern
-  - Text: "HE NEVER SPOKE"
-  - Mood: Mysterious, damning

 GREELY EXPEDITION - DRAFT 2